metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ##### _History_

 These two clubs have met five times over the past two seasons.
-And if there's one thing that's been made increasingly evident with each passing game, it's that Dennis Allen and his coaches are damn near masterful rendering Brady and the Tampa offense gutless.
+And if there's one thing that's been made increasingly evident with each passing game, it's that Dennis Allen and his coaches are damn near masterful at rending Brady and the Tampa offense gutless.

 ***